23rd Avenue Action Plan

 Final Community Open House

-We will host a final open house this fall to seek community feedback and approval of the Action Plan, Urban Design Framework, and rezoning proposals.
+We have hosted a series of community meetings since early 2013 to seek community feedback and approval of the Action Plan, Urban Design Framework, and rezoning proposals.
 We post meeting details here when available.
-You can also sign up for email updates so you are notified of any project news.
+You can also sign up for email updates to be notified of any project news.

 Community Resource Fairs